About Morocco Travel

 Rif Mountains & Mediterranean: Surrounded by the jagged escarpments of the Rif Mountains, Tetouan was founded in the third century BC.
 Artifacts from both the Roman and the Phoenician eras have been discovered.
 The medina is a UNESCO World Heritage Site.
 The city is home to craftsmen such as weavers, jewelers, carpet makers and leather workers.
 Shop, sail, fish, swim and golf are options.
 Tetuan is one of the two major ports of Morocco.
 Charming Chefchaouen has distinctive blue-washed houses nestled on winding roads in the mountains.
 The city was founded in 1471 as a small fortress.
 The Mediterranean coast of Morocco is famous for natural harbors, ancient villages and pristine beaches.

-Sahara Desert: The Sahara is the world’s largest desert.
-Only a small part of it is fertile, fed by underground rivers and oasis.
+Sahara Desert: The Sahara is the world’s largest desert, and only a small part of it is fertile, fed by underground rivers and oases.
 The desert can be a magical experience.
-At night, the air is so clear and the stars seem close enough to reach out and touch.
+At night, the air is so clear that the stars seem close enough to reach out and touch.
 Among the desert’s tapestry of small settlements and villages, Erfoud is a French Foreign Legion outpost that retains its roots as a trade center.
-The main souq sells olives, henna, mint and other produce.
+The main souk sells olives, henna, mint and other produce.
 But the jewels of the oases are the date palm trees that stretch far into the haze of the desert.
-The village of Merzouga is the gateway to Erg Chebbi, known for giant sand dunes that reach nearly 152 meters/492 feet.
-African traders sought to reach the rich northern cities in Morocco and Europe.
-Kasbah Taourirt is a preserved old-world market.
+Skoura is a fertile oasis lined with immense palm groves and one of the few groves in Morocco still inhabited and cultivated by local people.
+Here the Kasbah of Amerhidil dates from the 17th century and has a lively Monday market.Near here are the scenic Dadès and Drâa valleys.
+Merzouga village is the gateway to Erg Chebbi, known for giant sand dunes nearly 152 meters/492 feet tall.
+Kasbah Taourirt is a captivating preserved old-world market.

 South Morocco: Taroudannt, “Grandmother of Marrakech,” features a medina, souqs and the culture of the Cheleuh Berbers.
 It is also an important argan oil producing region.
 Tafraout is laid out on a dramatic jagged landscape of parched pink granite, pale earth, red canyons and lush green oases.
 Fortified villages alternate with almond groves and fields edged by daunting prickly pear.
 Goats climb trees here.
 Souss- Massa National Park on the Atlantic Coast is great for bird watching.